gbouldin43/dev-harry-final-project/README.md

 # GreekLink

+### As a member of a fraternity

+### I want to be able to access fraternity information in one central location

+### So that I don't have to use multiple apps

 ## Overview
 This project is a **mobile-responsive web application** designed to manage and edit data from three separate objects: `groupMe`, `flare`, and `campusGroups`.
 The app leverages common libraries like **Bootstrap 5** and **JavaScript** to create a dynamic user interface.